adamspeedy/vtr3/README.md

 # Visual Teach & Repeat
 This is my implementation of the vtr3 framework developed by ASRL.
+This branch is specifically meant to not include the ability for deep learnt features using torch.
 ## Installing the framework:
 clone this repository with recursive modules enabled:
 ```